ROP project 4

 happy children

-Dr. JD Ferwerda - A specialist in treating Retinopathy of Prematurity (ROP)
+Expert in Retinopathy of Prematurity (ROP) Care

 Meet Dr. JD Ferwerda, a distinguished specialist renowned for his expertise in treating Retinopathy of Prematurity (ROP).
 With years of experience and a passion for restoring sight, Dr. Ferwerda has been instrumental in treating numerous infants in Vietnam, bringing hope and vision to those in need.